Marsel Bibishkov

-Marsel Krum Bibishkov (Марсел Крум Бибишков; born 11 April 2007) is a soccer player who plays as a forward for Bulgarian first tier side Septemvri Sofia.
+Marsel Krum Bibishkov (Марсел Крум Бибишков; born 11 April 2007) is a professional footballer who plays as a forward for Canadian Premier League side Vancouver FC.
 Born in Bulgaria, he has represented Canada and Bulgaria at youth level.

 Career

 Born in Sofia, Bulgaria, Marsel is the son of former Bulgaria international player Krum Bibishkov.
 He started his career in DIT Sofia Academy, before moving to Toronto, Canada with his family.
 He joined Canada First Academy, where he was coached by his father, before moving to Toronto FC Academy.
 After several unsuccessful tryouts in Italy, he once more trained under his father's tutelage this time in his father's academy team in 2019.

 In June 2022 he returned to Bulgaria and signed a contract with Pirin Blagoevgrad.
 He made his debut for Pirin at the age of 15 on 19 November 2022 in a cup match against Chavdar Etropole.
 He completed his professional debut for the team on 5 March 2023 in a league match against Ludogorets Razgrad.

 In July 2023, after having a successful trial, he signed a contract with Juventus Academy.
 Bibishkov would help the Juventus youth side win an international tournament held in Berlin, Germany.

 On 29 January 2025, Bibishkov signed a two-year contract with options for two additional years with Canadian Premier League side York United.
 In June 2025, he terminated the remainder of his contract by mutual consent.

 In June 2025, he was reported to have signed with Slavia Sofia in the Bulgarian first tier.
 Despite training with the team and being presented, on 9 August 2025 he signed a contract with Septemvri Sofia, the parrent team of his first youth team.
 He made his professional debut for the team on 11 August 2025, in a league match against Beroe.

+In March 2026, he returned to the Canadian Premier League, signing with Vancouver FC.